LlamaEdge/LlamaEdge/README.md

 * The folder `chat` includes the source code and instructions to run llama2 models that can have continuous conversations.
 * The folder `simple` includes the source code and instructions to run llama2 models that can answer one question.

-## Why use Rust + Wasm
+## Why use llama-utils

 The Rust+Wasm stack provides a strong alternative to Python in AI inference.

 * Lightweight.
-The total runtime size is 30MB as opposed to 4GB for Python and 350MB for Ollama.
+The total runtime size is 30MB.
 * Fast.
 Full native speed on GPUs.
 * Portable.
 Single cross-platform binary on different CPUs, GPUs, and OSes.
 * Secure.
 Sandboxed and isolated execution on untrusted devices.